Oscar-Geare/VBA-challenge/README.md

   * Greatest % Decrease
   * Greatest trading volume
 * Once everything is done, the script determines which stock on which year meets the above criteria of greatest changes and places it at the top of the greatest table on the summary tab.
 If we wanted to be *really* smart we would get the script to calculate the greatest changes over all data present.
 But I've made too much work for myself by being smart already, so lets not do that.

+If you copy the 2014 sheet (or if, as per the grading rubic you're using the alphabetical testing, the P tab) and rename it 2013 (or Q tab), and then re-run the script, it should *not* run through the entire workbook, and only create a summary for the data on the new sheet

 At least it was good experience.